Open-Succinct-Community/swf-all/docs/usage/detailed.md

 Tables are plural form of the model's names and their names in the database are expressed in SNAKE_CASE.

-for e.g. When the name of  a Model is Sample, The corresponding table would be named as SAMPLES.
+for e.g. When the name of  a Model is SampleHeader, The corresponding table would be named as SAMPLE_HEADERS.

 ### Simple Fields
 Fields added to models are expressed as getters and setters with  appropriate datatypes.